hossein1376/kala/README.md

-The general structure follows the guidelines I picked up from [Let's Go Further](https://lets-go-further.alexedwards.net/), but over time I found some shortcoming in that approach which left me to explore for my desired structure.
+The general structure follows the guidelines I picked up from [Let's Go Further](https://lets-go-further.alexedwards.net/), but over time I found some shortcoming in that approach, which led me to explore for my desired structure.
-The following is the result of my experience of developing multiple Go projects, what I find more logical and extensible approach, compile-time checks (I'm looking at you, import cycle), my constant experiment with different designs and on top of all, my personal taste.
+The following is the result of my experience of developing many Go projects, what I find more logical and extensible approach, compile-time checks (I'm looking at you, import cycle), my constant experiment with different designs and on top of all, my personal taste.

-While I find this overall structure to make sense the most, feel free to adapt it partially or completely for your projects!
+While I find this overall structure to make sense the most, feel free to adapt it partially or completely for your own projects!

 ### In a look